keithalewis/winsock/README.md

 [inet_pton`](https://docs.microsoft.com/en-us/windows/win32/api/ws2tcpip/nf-ws2tcpip-inet_pton)
 to parse the string into requisite bits and convert the port into appropriate byte order to send over a network.
+The `operator&()` and `len()` member functions supply standard socket API functions access to the low level address bits they need.

 If you know your party (IP address) and extension (port) there is no need to involve network calls to specify an address.

-The `operator&()` and `len()` member functions supply standard socket API functions access to the low level address bits they need.

 ## `addrinfo<AF>`

 The function [`getaddrinfo`](https://docs.microsoft.com/en-us/windows/win32/api/ws2tcpip/nf-ws2tcpip-getaddrinfo)
 is used to get information about addresses if you don't know the IP address.

-It returns a list of potential socket addresses given a host, port, and some hints.
+It returns a list of potential socket addresses given a host, port, and hints.
 The host string name is sent over the network to get a list of IP address.
 The port string can be the digits of the port or a 'well-known' port name such as `"https"` or `"telnet"`, where well-known means your local machine is set up to convert that into the actual unsigned short port number.
-The hints indicate the address family, socket type, protocol, and optional flags indicating how the socket is intended to be used.
+The hints indicate the address family, socket type, protocol, and optional flags specifying how the socket is intended to be used.

 The socket member functions `socket<>::bind` and `socket<>::connect` supply the appropriate hints and traverse proffered addresses until finding one that the